Barqawiz/Shakkala/README.md

 ### Accuracy Enhancements
 The model can be enhanced to reach 95%-98% accuracy with following:<br/>
-- Availability of modern formed data to train the network. (because current version trained with the available historical Arabic data only)
+- Availability of modern formed data to train the network. (because current version trained with mostly available historical Arabic data and some modern data)
 - Rent a server with high GPU to increase the number of epochs, layer and neural units.

 ### Model Design